grumpy-photographer/DataDashboard_Windows/PythonScriptsDocumentation.md

         * To run, view Updating Data section above
             * Update_test.bat has all git commands removed to increase usability

-A Unix version of the code can be found on my main account in the ‘DataDashboard_Unix’ repository (https://github.com/nathayoung/DataDashboard_Unix)
+A Unix version of the code can be found on my main account in the [DataDashboard_Unix](https://github.com/nathayoung/DataDashboard_Unix) repository